Francis Russell, 4th Earl of Bedford: Estate development

-In about 1631 with architect Inigo Jones, he built the square of Covent Garden, with the piazza and church of St. Paul's.
+In about 1631 with architect Inigo Jones, he built the square of Covent Garden, with the piazza and St Paul's, Covent Garden.
 He was threatened with a Star-chamber suit for contravening the proclamation against new buildings, but the matter seems to have been resolved by compromise.

 Bedford was the head of those who undertook to drain the great level of The Fens of Cambridgeshire, which were renamed the "Bedford Level" in his honour.
-He and the other undertakers were to receive ninety-five thousand acres of land, of which twelve thousand were to be set apart for the king, and the profits of forty thousand were to serve as a security for keeping up the drainage works.
-He spent a large sum of money on this work, and received 43,000 acres (174 km²) of land; but the project involved him in great difficulties.
+He and the other undertakers were to receive 95,000 acres of land, of which 12,000 were to be set apart for the king, and the profits of 40,000 were to serve as a security for keeping up the drainage works.
+He spent a large sum of money on this work, and received 43,000 acres (174 km2) of land; but the project involved him in great difficulties.
 By 1637 he had spent £100,000 on the undertaking but after various jealousies and difficulties, the king took the work into his own hands in 1638, making a further grant of land to the Earl.
 The work was not declared finished till March 1653, twelve years after Bedford's death.

-The 4th Earl is buried in the 'Bedford Chapel' at St. Michael's Church, Chenies.

-Children
+Marriage and children

 Bedford married Catherine Brydges (d.
 1657), daughter of Giles Brydges, 3rd Baron Chandos and Frances Clinton.
+They lived at Corney House, Corney Reach, Chiswick.
 They had eight children: